-Renowned African-American educator, author, orator, presidential advisor, and director of the Tuskegee Institute.
+Renowned African-American author and presidential advisor who served as the director of the Tuskegee Institute.

 He attended college in Virginia before being named the head of the newly established Tuskegee Institute in Alabama.

 His 1901 autobiography, "Up From Slavery," made him famous, as did his 1895 Atlanta Address.

 He was born into slavery in Virginia, and his family relocated to West Virginia after slavery became illegal.
 Later in his life, he married three times and had three children.